Sal1316/password-generator-x/README.md

 ## Usage

-- to use the app just follow these steps:
+To use the app just follow these steps:

+1. Press the red generate password button and wait for the prompt.
-- 1. when propted, set the max length of the pasword requered.
+   When prompted, set the max length of the password.
-- 2. when propted, set the characters desired in the password.
-For example, $, #, and % are all character that can be use in the password.
+2. When prompted, set the desired length of the password.
-- 3. press the generate button and it will generate a randome password for you to use in your online accounts.
+3. When prompted, click ok if you want to have Uppercase letter in your password.
+If not, click cancel and continue.
+4. When prompted, click ok if you want to have lowercase letter.
+5. When prompted, click ok if you want numbers.
+6. When prompted, click ok if you want special characters.
-- 4. copy your password and use it where ever yo like.
+7. copy your password and use it where ever yo like.
-- 5. your are all done.
+8. your are all done.

-- insert some screenshots of the process usage.

 ## Images